 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description with excellent trigger term coverage and completeness.
-The explicit 'Use when' clause with numerous natural language triggers makes it highly discoverable, and the cross-reference to sales-enablement reduces conflict risk.
-The main weakness is that it describes the purpose and formats but lacks specific concrete actions the skill performs.
+The explicit 'Use when' clause with numerous natural trigger terms makes it highly discoverable, and the cross-reference to the sales-enablement skill reduces conflict risk.
+The main weakness is that the description focuses more on content types/formats than concrete actions the skill performs.

 Suggestions